 As the minds settles, I begin to hear the nuances of the forest.
 A tiny slithering snake, the flutter of wings, wind moving the branches, the knock of a woodpecker in the distance.
 A bee.
-The endless heartbeat of the ocean, waves rushing to the shore.
+The endless breathing of the ocean, waves rushing to the shore and retreating back.

 Little quiet truths begin to bubble to the surface of consciousness.

 Here, I can hear myself.
 And so I’ve been listening more.

 I try to ground myself in my body and just stay present.